 Increasing the Virtual Memory can help to end unknown crash-to-desktop issues if having less than 32GB RAM.
 In the Windows Search bar, type and open View advanced system settings.
 Under the Advanced tab, click the Settings (Performance).
 On the Performance Options, go to the Advanced tab and set Processor scheduling to Background services (and Apply), which after click Change (Virtual memory).
 Uncheck the Automatically manage paging file size for all drives.
 Click to select the drive on which Windows 10 is installed (by default C:).
 Select the Custom size and for both fields below, type the Pagefile in megabytes according to your physical memory present in your computer (e.g. 16GB RAM = 16384 megabytes).
 Finally, click Set, then click OK, and restart your computer.

-Finally, it’s time to tweak the Microsoft Flight Simulator graphics settings in-game under OPTIONS – GENERAL – GRAPHICS.
+Finally, it’s time to tweak the Microsoft Flight Simulator graphics settings in-game under GENERAL OPTIONS.
 Several settings have a high impact on performance but by setting them right you gain a smoother flight simulator and still maintain very good-looking visuals and the best terrain details.
-More information on how much each of the graphics options will affect performance can be found at the end of this article.
 At first, set the Display Mode to FULL SCREEN, and make sure the Full Screen Resolution is your native resolution.
+Even though your monitor might support 4K, it can have a high frames-per-second impact, so we prefer to use Full HD resolution 1920X1080.
 Then, select the Global Rendering Quality to be HIGH-END and check that the rest of the options are as described below.

 Render Scaling: 100